 Artificial intelligence, big data, augmented reality, IoT and platforms are amongst the keywords of the fourth Industrial Revolution.
 The traditional production and consumption models are changing fast, pushed by technological innovations that connect people to unprecedented levels and scopes.
-Which are the competences, skills, knowledge and languages needed to govern this revolution 4.0?
+Which are the competences, skills, knowledge and languages needed to govern the revolution 4.0?
 How do we boost systemic approaches to innovation?
-How do we combine technological and human progress in an inclusive and sustainable pattern?
+How do we combine technological and human progress in an inclusive and sustainable way?

-Enrico Parsi, Director of Scuola Coop.
+Enrico Parsi | Director @Scuola Coop.

-Mauro Lombardi | Professor of Economics of Innovation
+Mauro Lombardi | Professor of Economics of Innovation @University of Florence

-“These Modern Times necessarily entail interactions among multiple domains of knowledge, making interdisciplinarity and multi-disciplinarity a crucial ingredient for knowledge creation and for unpredictable learning outcomes”.
+“Modern Times necessarily entail interactions among multiple domains of knowledge, as interdisciplinarity and multi-disciplinarity are key ingredients for knowledge creation and for unpredictable learning outcomes”

-Cosimo Savio, CEO of Savio Firmino
+Cosimo Savio | CEO @Savio Firmino